Unit 2, The Quadrangle, 59 Ruchill Street, Glasgow G20 9PX

 This service is provided by an interdisciplinary team consisting of occupational therapists, a speech and language therapist and clinical psychologists.

-The Acquired Brain Injury Liaison Service is an early contact, information, advice and signposting service for patients with an acquired brain injury in hospitals in the Greater Glasgow area.
+The Acquired Brain Injury Liaison Service is an early contact, information, advice and signposting service for patients with an acquired brain injury in hospitals in the Greater Glasgow and Clyde areas.

 The Pearce Institute, 840–860 Govan Road, Glasgow G51 3UU